ashan1979/easyTutorialYoutubeProject/README.md

 # easyTutorialYoutubeProject
-# this project is from the youtube channel Easy Tutorials!
+# this project is from the youtube channel "Easy Tutorials"!